An Emergency Response Plan is made up of a number of different documents - ranging from contact lists and log sheets, to site plans and flow charts.

 A salvage plan explains what actions need to be taken in the event of an emergency in order to protect a heritage building and its contents.
 A salvage plan helps our firefighters to:

 Every museum, gallery and historic building should have a nominated person responsible for the salvage plan.
-This person would ideally know which items are of most importance, and how best to remove them.
+This person would ideally know which items are of most importance, and how best to remove them or protect them in place if the items cannot be moved.

 The nominated person is responsible for ensuring a salvage plan exists, and is kept up-to-date.

-For advice on what should be included in your salvage plan visit:
+For advice, guides and useful templates to assist with on what should be included in your salvage plan visit:

 How to write a salvage planIf you need further help our expert Heritage Team offers support and advice to organisations developing their salvage plans: